divagarnavean6/OIBSIP/README.md

 # [Data Science Internship](https://github.com/Priyadharshan2003/OIBSIP-DATA-SCIENCE)

-## This repository contains the outcomes of my Data Science internship.
+## This repository is the outcomes of my Data Science internship.
 During this internship, I worked on various projects related to data analysis, machine learning, and data visualization.

 ## Tasks